tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/sqlserver_readonly_groups.html.markdown

 page_title: "TencentCloud: tencentcloud_sqlserver_readonly_groups"
 sidebar_current: "docs-tencentcloud-datasource-sqlserver_readonly_groups"
 description: |-
-  Use this data source to query the list of SQL Server backups.
+  Use this data source to query the list of SQL Server readonly groups.
 ---

 # tencentcloud_sqlserver_readonly_groups

-Use this data source to query the list of SQL Server backups.
+Use this data source to query the list of SQL Server readonly groups.

 ## Example Usage